hyungmogu/ctci/README.md

     - Submitted project for review

 ### March 15th, 2019
-1. Worked on fourth of twelve projects ['Work Log with a Database'](https://github.com/hyungmogu/THPWD04-Work-Log-with-a-Database) for Team Treehouse's Python Web Tech Degree
+1. Worked on the fourth of twelve projects ['Work Log with a Database'](https://github.com/hyungmogu/THPWD04-Work-Log-with-a-Database) for Team Treehouse's Python Web Tech Degree
     - Refactored main.py
     - Improved test coverage of main.py from 46% to 50%
     - Improved overall test coverage from 48% to 52%

 ### March 10th, 2019
-1. Worked on fourth of twelve projects ['Work Log with a Database'](https://github.com/hyungmogu/THPWD04-Work-Log-with-a-Database) for Team Treehouse's Python Web Tech Degree
+1. Worked on the fourth of twelve projects ['Work Log with a Database'](https://github.com/hyungmogu/THPWD04-Work-Log-with-a-Database) for Team Treehouse's Python Web Tech Degree
     - Refactored main.py
     - Added test cases to most methods in model_service.py
     - Improved test coverage of model_service.py from 46% to 92%